MickaelMaujean/MickaelMaujean/README.md

     - MickaelMaujean repo contains a old deprecated python app using streamlit created to display online resume

-- 💞️ I’m looking to collaborate on data science techniques as well as using on the long term AI for product & project management in my daily business

 - 📫 How to reach me - Check out my Portfolio ! [https://mickaelmaujeanportfolio.vercel.app]